 4 Medium Duck Breasts, skin on

 Take duck breasts out of the fridge and pat them very dry.
-Score the skin in a criss-cross pattern with a very sharp blade, being careful not to cut into the meat.
+Score skin in a crisscross pattern with a very sharp blade, being careful not to cut into the meat.
 Allow to sit at room temperature for 30 minutes.

-When ready to cook, start the Traeger grill on Smoke with lid open until fire is established (4 to 5 minutes).
-Set the temperature to High and preheat, lid closed, for 10 to 15 minutes.
+When ready to cook, set temperature to High and preheat, lid closed for 15 minutes.